Deuteronomy 33

 The image is of complete provision and safety.
 A fountain - living water.
 Corn and wine - the staples of life.
 Heavens dropping dew - heaven itself watering the land.
 Jacob's descendants will dwell alone (in security, needing no other nation's protection) and fully provided for by God.

 The climactic word: "people saved by the Lord."
 The Hebrew is yeshu'ah - salvation.
 This is the root of the name Jesus.
 God's salvation embodies itself in His Son.
-Israel is not saved by their own strength but by God who saves them.
-The shield and sword of Israel's excellency are God Himself - His protection and power.
+Israel is saved by God who saves them, and the shield and sword of Israel's excellency are God Himself - His protection and power.